Restoration of our statehood: a process that begins with mental de-colonization

 Of course, the French-Spanish imperialism does have a strategy against the Basque People and its State.
 This strategy consists in the denial and violation of the fundamental rights of self-determination or independence of the Basque People, and of the integrity and independence of its State, the Kingdom of Nabarre; all this – as it’s natural – through the use of the criminal and historical imperialistic and fascist French-Spanish régime of military occupation against our People and State: a régime that the traitors and/or scoundrel-cretin lunatics of the Pnv-Eta bureaucracy and its satellites – some of them nominally “nabarrists” – did almost half a century ago accept as “democracy” and that they are sustaining it since then as if that régime and “the State” were their own, in which they are incorporated as their local auxiliary agents.

-In such conditions, and as we are constantly stating, THE ONLY possible strategy of liberation consists in a grouping of ALL the democratic opposition: necessarily anti-imperialistic, in a National Resistance Movement vertebrate and absolutely united around two fundamental principles, common to all anti-fascist and anti-imperialistic Basques, namely:
+In such conditions, and as we are constantly stating, THE ONLY possible strategy of liberation consists in a grouping of ALL the democratic opposition: necessarily anti-imperialistic, in a Basque Movement of National Resistance vertebrated and absolutely united around one fundamental strategic principle of double National and State affirmation of the Basque People, common to all anti-fascist and anti-imperialistic Basques, namely:

 1/ Affirmation of the right of freedom, FREE disposition, national independence or self-determinationof the Basque People/Euskal Herria.

-Its corollary and practical application consists, as an inescapable requirement for its realization, in the DEMAND FOR THE UNCONDITIONAL AND IMMEDIATE EVACUATION of all the occupying forces and of the entire apparatus of imperial-colonialist subjugation of the occupying Powers: Spain and France, OUTSIDE the historical Territories of the Basque People and its State.
+In our Country, its corollary and practical application consists, as an inescapable requirement for its realization, in the DEMAND FOR THE UNCONDITIONAL AND IMMEDIATE EVACUATION of all the occupying forces and of the entire apparatus of imperial-colonialist subjugation of the occupying Powers: Spain and France, OUTSIDE the historical Territories of the Basque People/Euskal Herria and its State.
 And

 Its necessary consequence implies the constant and incessant NON-RECOGNITION AND DENUNCIATION of the occupying States: the “Kingdom of Spain” and the “French Republic”, and of their totalitarian régimes of military occupation, as criminal, imperialistic, colonialist and fascist,and not as their own, non-Nationalist, non-violent, legitimate and democratic, as the purported “official Basque political class” formed by the liquidationist bureaucracy Pnv-Eta and its satellites isdoing to this day.